The listings featured on this site are from companies from which this site receives compensation. Read the

 You’ll also find a large number of superfoods, including carrots, eggs, sweet potatoes, squash, spinach, kale, and mushrooms.
 The crude protein content for all 4 dishes is around 7%-10%, with the Turkey Fare being the highest protein meal.

-All 3 services will ask about your dog’s weight, desired weight, breed, body shape, age, activity level, and if they have any allergies, but The Farmer’s Dog is, without doubt, the better choice for those with pets who have more specific health concerns.
-The packets even arrive pre-portioned based on your pet’s caloric needs, to prevent you from overfeeding.
+Overall, The Farmer’s Dog is the best option for those with pets who have specific health concerns.
+The packets even arrive pre-portioned based on your pet’s caloric needs, which prevents you from overfeeding.

 the farmer's dog questionnaire